Leonardo-A-Pacheco/pythonBasicoAoAvancado/README.md

 ## pythonBasicoAoAvancado

-# Curso desenvolvido pelo material do professor Otávio Miranda via Udemy
+# Curso desenvolvido a partir do material do professor Otávio Miranda via Udemy